Research

 A drawing of interlaced threads from Jungius’ Texturæ Contemplatio, fol.
 33r; © Gottfried Wilhelm Leibniz Bibliothek - Niedersächsische Landesbibliothek.

-3. Plurality of Non-Visualizations: From Hand Made Diagrams to AI-Based Visualizations in Mathematics
+2. Plurality of Non-Visualizations: From Hand Made Diagrams to AI-Based Visualizations in Mathematics

 My ongoing project on plurality of visualizations explores images and visualization methods across different historical periods and media in mathematical research.
 Taking for example two-dimensional diagrams or three-dimensional models as technical, pedagogical and epistemic objects, my research aims uncovering their active role in mathematical discovery (see my co-edited volume Model and Mathematics, 2022; ed. with Karin Krauthausen).
-My work on diagrammatic reasoning explors the complex relationship between visual diagrams and formal mathematical language (see my work on braid diagrams), showing how visualization techniques can be present and absent at the same time (see my monograph Ramified Surfaces, 2022).
+My work on diagrammatic reasoning explores the complex relationship between visual diagrams and formal mathematical language (see my work on braid diagrams), showing how visualization techniques can be present and absent at the same time (see my monograph Ramified Surfaces, 2022).
 Continuing my work on the history of folding practices in mathematics (A History of Folding in Mathematics, 2018), my coming work on disappearing materiality examines the algorithmic transformation of mathematical material-visual practices, establishing the theoretical foundation for my current project on AI-generated mathematical imagery.

 A braid diagram represeting a plane curve of degree 6 with six cusps, all of them lie on a conic (Dedò, Modesto.
 1950.
 “Algebra delle trecce caratteristiche: Relazioni fondamentali e loro applicazioni”, p.
 257)